puyiwen/fastdepth/README.md

 This step requires a valid PyTorch installation and a saved copy of the NYU Depth v2 dataset.
 It is meant to be performed on a host machine with a CUDA GPU, not on an embedded platform.
 Deployment on an embedded device is discussed in the [next section](#deployment).

+you may need to download NYU test data in [here](https://s3-eu-west-1.amazonaws.com/densedepth/nyu_test.zip)，and you need to unzip the test set.

 To evaluate a model, navigate to the repo directory and run:

 ```console